Redislabs-Solution-Architects/redis-connect/java/jedis/README.md

 * Does not support TLS with Sentinel. see [PR](https://github.com/xetorthio/jedis/pull/2024)
 * A more comprehensive example from Julien is available in SA [repo](https://github.com/Redislabs-Solution-Architects/redconn)
 * No auto-reconnect OOTB but using connection pooling gives you some of that.
 [StackOverflow](https://stackoverflow.com/questions/18107146/reconnection-to-redis-after-reboot)
-* Unless things changed recently you cannot do pipelining with the Cluster API in Jedis
+* Pipelining with the Cluster API in Jedis is tedious and manual and application has to make sure all commands in pipeline are for the same slot

 ## Prerequisite